N, N-dimethyltryptamine (DMT) is a hallucinogenic tryptamine drug that naturally occurs in many plant species. It can also be made in a laboratory.

 - spiritual molecule

-Kind of.
-DMT is the main active ingredient ayahuasca.
+DMT is the main active ingredient in ayahuasca.

-Ayahuasca is traditionally prepared using two plants called Banisteriopsis caapi and Psychotria viridis.
+Practitioners traditionally prepare ayahuasca using two plants called Banisteriopsis caapi and Psychotria viridis.
 The latter contains DMT while the former contains MAOIs, which prevent certain enzymes in your body from breaking down DMT.
+Many South American cultures use ayahuasca in religious and spiritual ceremonies and have done so for

-As far as its psychoactive effects, people have described feeling like they’re traveling at warp speed through a tunnel of bright lights and shapes.
+Regarding its psychoactive effects, people have described feeling like they’re traveling at speed through a tunnel of bright lights and shapes.
 Others describe having an out-of-body experience and feeling like they’ve changed into something else.

 Synthetic DMT usually comes in the form of a white, crystalline powder.
-It can be smoked in a pipe, vaporized, injected, or snorted.
+Sometimes the drug can have a yellowish or pinkish color.

 When used in religious ceremonies, plants and vines are boiled to create a tea-like drink of varying strengths.

-The intensity and duration of a DMT trip depends on several things, including:
+The intensity and duration of a DMT trip depend on several things, including:

 - how much you use